PushkarMishra15/Vehicles_Pedestrian_Object_Detection/README.md

 ## Input _Output

-The Input and output vedio can find in the below link
+The Input and output vedio can be find in the below link

 https://drive.google.com/drive/folders/1VRBmdEXamC-gyMik6ECrXTa65Q2TaI_e?usp=sharing